Lepton flavor violating top quark FCNC processes at the $\mu$TRISTAN: Collider analysis

 \subsection{Cut-based analysis}

 The model implementation is carried out using \texttt{FeynRules}~\cite{Alloul:2013bka}.
 The corresponding universal FeynRules Output (UFO)~\cite{Darme:2023jdn} model files are exported and passed to \texttt{MG5\_aMC}~\cite{Alwall:2011uj} to generate Monte Carlo (MC) events for both the EFT signal and SM background processes.
-In addition to the dominant background process $\mu^{+} e^{-} \rightarrow \ell \nu jj$, subleading contributions can arise from processes such as $\mu^{+} e^{-} \rightarrow \ell \ell jj$, particularly due to lepton misidentification.
-However, such contributions are highly suppressed and do not pass the event selection criteria; therefore, they are neglected in the analysis.
+In addition to the dominant background process $\mu^{+} e^{-} \rightarrow \ell \nu jj$, subleading contributions can arise from processes such as $\mu^{+} e^{-} \rightarrow \ell \ell jj$ {and $\mu^{+} e^{-} \rightarrow \ell \ell bb$, particularly due to non-identification of lepton or jet flavor misidentification.} However, such contributions are highly suppressed and do not pass the event selection criteria; therefore, they are neglected in the analysis.

 The generated events are passed to \texttt{Pythia8}~\cite{Bierlich:2022pfr} for parton showering, followed by detector simulation using \texttt{Delphes3}~\cite{deFavereau:2013fsa}.
 In the absence of a dedicated detector card for the $\mu$TRISTAN, we adopt the \texttt{ILCgen}~\cite{Behnke:2013lya} card, which provides a reasonable approximation of the expected detector performance at the $\mu$TRISTAN.
 For $b$-jet tagging, we employ the ``tight'' $b$-tagging configuration available in the \texttt{ILCgen} card.
 This model yields a $b$-tagging efficiency of approximately $53\%$, with mistagging rates of around $5\%$ for charm jets and $0.5\%$ for light-flavor jets ($u,d,s,g$).
 This tight tagging configuration effectively suppresses SM backgrounds, which rarely contain genuine $b$-jets.
 While the implementation of a $c$-tagging algorithm could in principle aid in distinguishing between $u$- and $c$-type operators, we refrain from doing so due to the limited discriminating power of current $c$-tagging techniques.